6 The Poisoning

 And then, around 2.4 billion years ago, the faucet won.12

 For the anaerobic communities that had built the living world, free oxygen was lethal.
 Organisms that had never encountered this molecule – had never needed defenses against it – suddenly found their enzymes damaged, their membranes compromised, their DNA under attack.
-The world’s first mass extinction was not caused by an asteroid or a volcanic eruption.
+What may have been Earth’s first mass extinction was not caused by an asteroid or a volcanic eruption.
 It was caused by a microbe’s waste product.

 The survivors retreated.
 They found refuge in the places oxygen could not reach: deep sediments, waterlogged soils, the interiors of organic-rich deposits, the guts of other organisms.
 Many of the anaerobic metabolisms we study today – sulfate reduction, methanogenesis, iron reduction – are practiced by lineages whose ancestors were driven underground by the Great Oxidation Event.
 They are survivors of the poisoning, confined to anoxic refugia for 2.4 billion years.